Criminology Criminal Justice & Human Rights - LLM

 The criteria for admission to this programme is as follows:

-An approved Second Class Honours Degree, Grade 1 (2.1, Level 8) in law or in another relevant subject area.
+• An approved Second Class Honours Degree, Grade 1 (2.1, Level 8) in law or in another relevant discipline including political science, social sciences and humanities.

 Recognition of Prior Learning (RPL)